Updated June 2026

 - Toothpaste

-Transportation and automotive parts
+6. Transportation and automotive parts

-Asbestos was widely used in the automotive industry due to its heat resistance.
-Asbestos containing products were used to manufacture brake and clutch linings in cars and other vehicles.
 Brakes and clutches generate a lot of heat, and asbestos was used to help dissipate the heat, making it a common component in these parts.
-Despite the fact that asbestos use in brakes and clutches has been banned, these products may still be found in older vehicles and machinery.
+Although asbestos use in brakes and clutches has been banned, these products may still be found in older vehicles and machinery.

-It’s important to use the services of experienced professionals, who can correctly identify and safely remove asbestos-containing parts.
+It’s important to use the services of experienced professionals who can correctly identify and safely remove asbestos-containing parts.

 Here are some transportation, towing and automotive parts that could contain asbestos: